onflow/flow/docs/content/unity-sdk/guides/flow-control.md

 **Emulator Data Directory:**  This field is required if you wish to control the emulator from FlowControl.
 Set this to the **directory** where you would like to store your persisted emulator state (flowdb), and your initial emulator configuration (flow.json).
 This should typically be outside your project folder.
 The folder must exist.

+**Emulator endpoint:**  If you want to connect to an emulator running on a different computer, such as when testing on mobile devices or several clients all connecting to the same emulator instance, you can specify an emulator endpoint address here.

 **Run emulator in play mode?**  This determines if the emulator should automatically start when you enter play mode.

 **Start Emulator** button:  This will start the emulator in the background to allow you to interact with it in edit mode.